Devils' all-time leading scorer Patrik Elias retires

 The Devils plan to retire his No. 26 at a home game next season.

-''After 18 seasons, I am pleased to announce that I will be retiring from the National Hockey League, having played my last game with the New Jersey Devils,'' Elias said. ''For the past few months, I have weighed this decision both physically and mentally.
-I am happy to say this provides me and my family with closure.

-''I came here 22 years ago to play hockey - to do what I loved since I was 5 years old,'' he added. ''I was able to play with great teammates, embrace the camaraderie and team spirit of being a Devil, and bring home a Stanley Cup on two occasions.''
+''I came here 22 years ago to play hockey - to do what I loved since I was 5 years old,'' Elias said. ''I was able to play with great teammates, embrace the camaraderie and team spirit of being a Devil, and bring home a Stanley Cup on two occasions.''

 Taken in the second round in the 1994 draft, Elias helped the Devils win Stanley Cups in 2000 and 2003.
 He also appeared in Cup Finals in 2001 and 2012, and four Eastern Conference titles.